 - Eligible Countries: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship are eligible for these fellowships.

 How to Apply: The IDRF application must be filled out online and can be accessed through the SSRC Online Application Portal.
-Applicants will also use this portal to contact their referees and language evaluator(s), complete the research relevance section, upload research proposal and bibliography, and send reminders to referees and language evaluators.
+Applicants will also use this portal to contact their referees and language evaluator(s), complete the research relevance section, upload a research proposal, and bibliography, and send reminders to referees and language evaluators.